What is a digital signature and how do I create one are two of the most common questions we are asked.

 How do I digitally sign a document?

-Firstly, to digitally sign a document you need to have a private signing key – this has to remain under your sole control and be able to prove your identity.
+To digitally sign a document you need to have a private signing key.
+Your private signing key must remain under your sole control and be able to prove your identity.

 The most common way of creating a digital signature is to use Public Key Cryptography (PKC).
-The systems used to deliver PKC are, as mentioned before, Public Key Infrastructures (PKI).
+Public Key Infrastructures (PKI) are used to deliver PKC.

 At a basic level, digital signature solutions require each user to have a public and private key pair which are mathematically linked.
 The private key remains under the owner’s sole control and is used to sign.
 When digitally signing a document, a cryptographic code is created, which is embedded into the document.